tillahoffmann/tillahoffmann.github.io/_posts/2016-03-31-oscillating-parameters-in-variational-mean-field-approximation.md

 y_i = \sum_{j=1}^p X_{ij} \theta_j + \epsilon_i,
 $$

 where $y$ is a length-$n$ vector of values we want to predict, $X$ is the $n\times p$ design matrix of $p$ covariates for each observation, $\theta$ are the unknown regression coefficients we need to determine, and $\epsilon_i$ is Gaussian noise.
-We assume that the noise precision $\tau$, i.e. the inverse variance, is known.
+We assume that the noise precision, i.e. the inverse variance, is equal to one.
 Let's generate some data.

 ```python